fernandocastor/fernandocastor.github.io/publications.md

 Benedito de Oliveira, Fernando Castor, Leonardo Fernandes, Samuel Amorim.
 Exploring Mocking Techniques for Managing External Dependencies in Service-Based Systems: A Mapping Study.
 Proceedings of the 7th ACM/IEEE International Conference on Automation of Software Test (AST 2026).
 Accepted for publication.

 Sophie Weidmann, Fernando Castor.
-An Initial Exploration of Contrastive Prompt Tuning to Generate.
+An Initial Exploration of Contrastive Prompt Tuning to Generate Energy-Efficient Code.
 Proceedings of the 3rd International Workshop on Large Language Models For Code (LLM4Code 2026).
 Accepted for publication.

 Renato Domingues, Fernando Castor, Fernanda Madeiral.
 Bug-Fixing in the Age of AI: Human vs. Agentic Pull Requests.
 Proceedings of the 23rd International Conference on Mining Software Repositories (MSR 2026).
 Accepted for publication.